muhammadtoqeerzafar/muhammadtoqeerzafar/index.md

 ### Data Analysis and Visualisation
 - __MS Excel__
-		-__[Scalable Walkability Analysis of Melbourne]__ (https://github.com/sajal2692/Scalable-Walkability-Analysis-of-Melbourne): Analysis of walkability of suburbs in Melbourne, Victoria and its implications.
+		- [Scalable Walkability Analysis of Melbourne] (https://github.com/sajal2692/Scalable-Walkability-Analysis-of-Melbourne): Analysis of walkability of suburbs in Melbourne, Victoria and its implications.
-		-__[Titanic Dataset - Exploratory Analysis]__ (https://githu
+		- [Titanic Dataset - Exploratory Analysis] (https://githu
 - __MS PowerBI__
-		-__[Scalable Walkability Analysis of Melbourne]__ (https://github.com/sajal2692/Scalable-Walkability-Analysis-of-Melbourne): Analysis of walkability of suburbs in Melbourne, Victoria and its implications.
+		- [Scalable Walkability Analysis of Melbourne]  (https://github.com/sajal2692/Scalable-Walkability-Analysis-of-Melbourne): Analysis of walkability of suburbs in Melbourne, Victoria and its implications.
-		-__[Titanic Dataset - Exploratory Analysis]__ (https://githu
+		- [Titanic Dataset - Exploratory Analysis] (https://githu
 - __Python__
-		-__[Scalable Walkability Analysis of Melbourne]__ (https://github.com/sajal2692/Scalable-Walkability-Analysis-of-Melbourne): Analysis of walkability of suburbs in Melbourne, Victoria and its implications.
+		- [Scalable Walkability Analysis of Melbourne]  (https://github.com/sajal2692/Scalable-Walkability-Analysis-of-Melbourne): Analysis of walkability of suburbs in Melbourne, Victoria and its implications.
 		- [Titanic Dataset - Exploratory Analysis](https://githu

 ### Category Name 2